Frequently Asked Questions

 Q: What is the different between the TSR UK's Gold Dragonkin Champion and SFR's Gold Dragonkin Champion?

 A:While most of the dice made for Dragon Dice were made in Hong Kong, the promo dice were make in the UK.
 TSR had their UK office handle it, most likely just because it was easier.
 So the Red and Blue Dragonkin Champions were made in the UK.
 Then the Medallions were made there as well.
 Since less of the Gold Medallions were made than the other colors, the plastic molder had some of the plastic for the Gold Medallions left over.
 So the TSR UK office decided to make Gold Dragonkin Champions.
 This was without the knowledge of the TSR US office.
 When the UK office started handing them out at cons, people started asking what they were.
 The questions got back to the US office, which at first denied that any such thing existed.
 It was thought at one time that these are the rarest dice ever made for Dragon Dice, but since then it was found that several hundred were made.
+Making it only about 10th most rare die.
 SFR's Gold Dragonkin Champion, was made recently along with the Black and the Green.
 They are easy to tell from the old Dragonkin Champions, because they have an "SFR" icon rather than a "TSR" icon.

 Top of page